 Rosalind trained at the city firm of Gouldens (now part of the international firm Jones Day) and remained there for 16 years, becoming a partner and head of European Employee Benefits.
 She then became a partner at Taylor Wessing in its Pensions Group before joining ARC Pensions Law at the beginning of 2016.

-Rosalind is the current Chair of the Association of Pension Lawyers.
-She also a Fellow of the Pensions Management Institute and sits on the committee of its London Group as Immediate Past Chairman.
+Rosalind was Chair of the Association of Pension Lawyers between 2015 and 2017.
+She is a Fellow of the Pensions Management Institute and sits on the committee of its London Group as Immediate Past Chairman.